WINTON GROUP Ltd Sells 27,472 Shares of Zoetis Inc. (NYSE:ZTS)

 Analyst Ratings Changes

 Several equities research analysts have weighed in on ZTS shares.
-Stifel Nicolaus increased their target price on shares of Zoetis from $195.00 to $215.00 and gave the stock a “buy” rating in a report on Friday, January 12th.
+Barclays increased their target price on shares of Zoetis from $255.00 to $260.00 and gave the stock an “overweight” rating in a report on Wednesday, February 14th.
 StockNews.com upgraded shares of Zoetis from a “buy” rating to a “strong-buy” rating in a report on Monday, February 12th.
-Barclays increased their target price on shares of Zoetis from $255.00 to $260.00 and gave the stock an “overweight” rating in a report on Wednesday, February 14th.
-Piper Sandler increased their price objective on shares of Zoetis from $210.00 to $215.00 and gave the stock an “overweight” rating in a research report on Monday, November 6th.
-Finally, BNP Paribas initiated coverage on shares of Zoetis in a research report on Thursday, December 7th.
+BNP Paribas initiated coverage on shares of Zoetis in a research report on Thursday, December 7th.
 They set an “outperform” rating and a $237.00 price objective for the company.
+The Goldman Sachs Group increased their price objective on shares of Zoetis from $190.00 to $226.00 and gave the stock a “buy” rating in a research report on Wednesday, January 17th.
+Finally, Stifel Nicolaus increased their price objective on shares of Zoetis from $195.00 to $215.00 and gave the stock a “buy” rating in a research report on Friday, January 12th.
 Eight analysts have rated the stock with a buy rating and one has issued a strong buy rating to the company’s stock.
 Based on data from MarketBeat.com, Zoetis presently has an average rating of “Buy” and a consensus target price of $223.78.

 Get Our Latest Stock Analysis on Zoetis